pipelinelabo/datalaiq-wiki/ingesters/ingesters.md

 (ingesters_log-source-override)=
 ### Log-Source-Override

 Many ingesters can emit entries on the `gravwell` tag for the purposes of auditing, health and status, and general ingest infrastructure logging.
 Typically, these entries will use the source IP address of the ingester as seen from the indexer for the SRC field.
 However, it can be useful to override the source IP field for only the entries that are actually generated by the ingester.
-A good example would be using the `Log-Source-Override` on the Gravwell Federator to change the SRC field for health and status entries, but not every entry that transits the Federator.
+A good example would be using the `Log-Source-Override` on the DatalaiQ Federator to change the SRC field for health and status entries, but not every entry that transits the Federator.

 The `Log-Source-Override` configuration parameter requires an IPv4 or IPv6 value as a parameter.